arpanganguli/PEAT/README.md

 # PEAT
-Using machine learning to detect peatlands
+Using machine learning to detect peatlands.
+This a Proof of Concept (PoC).

 ## Links
 * [Detecting peatland drains with Object Based Image Analysis and Geoeye-1 imagery](https://cbmjournal.biomedcentral.com/articles/10.1186/s13021-017-0075-z)